- Q: How do I make my student teaching request?

-- You have NOT completed Rio's state approved teacher preparation program.
+- You have NOT completed Rio's state approved Educator Preparation Program.
 Should you need verification of program completion in the future, Rio will be unable to provide this for you.

 - Many other states require verification of student teaching for their teacher certification.
 If you ever leave Arizona, waiving student teaching could prevent you from getting certified/licensed in another state.
-Additionally, Rio could not verify you completed a state approved teacher education program, which is required for most states' certification.
+Additionally, Rio could not verify you completed a state approved Educator Preparation Programs, which is required for most states' certification.

 - You must complete all program requirements, including student teaching, to be eligible for an Institutional Recommendation (IR) from Rio Salado College.
 The IR simplifies the certification process because Rio confirms you have met ADE requirements so you do not need to provide transcripts or other documents except your fingerprint clearance card.
 In addition, the fees are less.